Mother’s Day High Tea, QVB Tea Room

 Mother’s Day High Tea at Novotel Sydney Darling Square

-Live music, a complimentary cookbook and kids under 5 eat free?
+Live music, a mimosa on arrival, a gift for mum and kids under 5 eat free?
 Count me in.
 The Novotel Sydney Darling Square’s Mother’s Day High Tea Event is perfect for larger families looking for a Mother’s Day experience with the fun and activities of Darling Harbour a stone’s throw away.

 Step inside the light-filled Pier St. Grill dining room and mums are treated to a glass of sparkling Veuve Ambal on arrival.
 There’ll be a musician playing acoustic and mums can go in the draw to win an overnight staycation at the hotel – bliss.
 Once high tea is done and dusted – and with faves like buttermilk fried chicken sliders and orange and poppyseed cake on the menu it won’t take long – kids can hit the Chinese Gardens or Darling Harbour playgrounds.
 Keen to try a staycation at the Novotel Sydney Darling Square?
 Read our review here.